 Ignition Switch Location

-The ignition switch of your car is typically located on the back of the ignition lock cylinder where you insert the key.
+The ignition switch of the car is typically located on the back of the ignition lock cylinder where you insert the key.

 To locate the ignition switch: